mongodb/specifications/source/server-selection/server-selection.rst

 `For Op_msg:`_
 ^^^^^^^^^^^^^^

-.. _for op_msg:: ./server-selection.md#for-op-msg
+.. _for op_msg: ./server-selection.md#for-op-msg

 `For Op_query:`_
 ^^^^^^^^^^^^^^^^

-.. _for op_query:: ./server-selection.md#for-op-query
+.. _for op_query: ./server-selection.md#for-op-query

 `Document Structure`_
 ^^^^^^^^^^^^^^^^^^^^^